 Go crazy and head over to Museo de Oro and join the free food tour at 2 pm.
 Although the tour is free, the food is not!
 If you decide to taste one of everything on this tour it will cost you $22Mil COP (that’s around $8 USD).
 But trust me you will not need to eat anything else for the rest of the day!
 You will have to be quick though as the tour starts at 2… although that is a Colombian 2 pm though… so more like 2:20-2:30!

 The tour finishes around 6 pm so time to head back to your accommodation and get ready for a night out in la Candelaria.
 Be sure to drink some local beer and Chichi!

-My recommendation is to visit the Salt Cathedral.
+My recommendation is during your 2 days in Bogota pay a visit to the Salt Cathedral.
 It will take you an hour and a half on the bus to get there, and the same back.
 So it will take up most of your day.
 It is worth it though!
 You can read everything you need to know about this day trip here.

 Book a tour of Casa de Nariño

 Casa de Nariño is the president’s house and you can take a free tour of it!
 Pretty cool right?
 This opportunity is missed by so many people visiting Bogota as it isn’t well advertised and you do need to book online.
 They recommend booking 2 dates and doing it at least 30 days before (5 days minimum).
 The tour lasts for 45 minutes and they have tours Monday to Friday: 9:00, 10:30, 14:30 and 16:00

 Weekends and public holidays are slightly different so check the website for more information.